 Dr. Bill McKinney, Executive Director of the Innovative Solutions Collective

 Dr. McKinney founded the ISC to bring together like minded individuals and organizations that are committed to developing and implementing innovative solutions to many of the problems that surround us all.
 Dr. McKinney, holds a Bachelors Degree from Cleveland State University, a Masters Degree in Applied Anthropology from the University of Maryland and a PhD in Urban Anthropology from Temple University.

 For over 25 years Dr. McKinney has worked as a researcher, an educator, consultant and advisor in a variety of settings.
-In addition to Dr. McKinneys ongoing work with the ISC he has previously been employed by The Food Trust as the Executive Vice President and Director of Research and Evaluation.
-Previous to his work at The Food Trust, for 8 years Dr. McKinney directed and implemented the research and advocacy work of the Howard Samuels Center located at the Graduate Center of the City University of New York.
+In addition to Dr. McKinneys ongoing work with the ISC he currently serves as the Executive Director of the New Kensington Community Development Corporation, is the Founder of Food Access Raises Everyone (FARE), and was previously employed by The Food Trust as the Executive Vice President and Director of Research and Evaluation.
+Previous to his work at The Food Trust, for 9 years Dr. McKinney directed and implemented the research and advocacy work of the Howard Samuels Center located at the Graduate Center of the City University of New York.
 Working to increase equity from under represented populations in issues including access to education; women’s pay equity; and the aging population.
 Along the way he has worked as an Ethnographer, Evaluator, and Consultant on topics including but not limited to: Youth Organizing; Violence Intervention; Food Access; Education; Public Libraries; Settlement Houses; Public Health; Incarceration and Reentry; Community Based Organizations and Participation.